ag1988/injecting_numeracy/pre_training/gen_bert/README.md

 # Pre-training/finetuning models on DROP-like datasets

-You can ignore step 2) if you do not wish to re-train the trained models that we provide.
+You can skip the steps accordingly.
+E.g. if you're not training on synthetic data, you dont need to create features for it.
+Similarly, you can ignore step 2) if you do not wish to re-train the trained models that we provide.

 1) Create features from drop-like data (Digit Tokenizaiton will be used by default):
 ```